Typos Barely Hurt LLMs. Clear Prompts Matter More.

 Practical takeaway

-If you use an LLM with the relevant document, log, or code snippet in front of it, prompt clarity deserves more attention than spelling mistakes.
+If you use an LLM with a document, log, or code snippet as context, prompt clarity deserves more attention than spelling mistakes.
+This is consistent with current literature and documentation on language model robustness.

 Focus on three things: